* North Korea missile test boosts safe-haven German bonds

 North Korea's ballistic missile test early on Tuesday prompted warnings for residents to take cover while provoking a sharp reaction from Japanese Prime Minister Shinzo Abe and other leaders.

-"We are seeing a classic risk-off pattern after Pyongyang fired the ballistic missile," said DZ Bank analyst Rene Albrecht, pointing to U.S. Treasuries, German Bunds and gold as examples of safe-haven assets that were in demand on Tuesday.
+"We are seeing a classic risk-off pattern after Pyongyang fired the ballistic missile," said DZ Bank analyst Rene Albrecht, pointing to U.S. Treasuries, Japanese yen and gold as examples of safe haven assets that are all in demand on Tuesday.

-The yield on Germany's 10-year government bond , the benchmark for the euro zone region, fell 3 basis points to 0.34 percent, its lowest since June 28.
+The yield on Germany's 10-year government bond , the benchmark for the euro zone region, fell 3 basis points to 0.34 percent, the lowest since June 28.

-The yield on short-dated German "Schatz" bonds, sank further into negative territory, hitting its lowest level in over four months at minus 0.76 percent.
+The yield on short-dated German "Schatz," sank further into negative yielding territory, hitting its lowest level in over four months at minus 0.76 percent.

 In keeping with the jittery mood, riskier assets underperformed on Tuesday.

-The gap between lower-rated Southern European government bond yields and their better-rated counterparts increased, and Italy's 10-year bond yield spread over Germany widened 6 basis points to 177.5 bps, the widest since mid-July.
+The gap between lower-rated Southern European government bond yields and their better-rated counterparts increased, and Italy's 10-year bond yield spread over Germany widened 3 basis points to 175 bps.